yya-111/LiteGE/README.md

 1. Shapes in one dataset are canonicalized (centered, scaled and aligned)

-2. Shapes are turned into occupancy (0/1) voxels.
+2. Shapes are turned into 3D grid occupancy (0/1) voxels, indicating whether each 3D grid voxel is inside or outside the shape.
 Most voxels are constant 0/1s.
-So, informative voxels are extracted.
+So, informative voxels (voxels with variance larger than a threshold across the dataset) are extracted.

 3. Shapes are represented using unsigned distance (UDF), measured from the  informative voxels to the shape.
 Using PCA, this representation is reduced to 50-400 features UDF-PCA vector.